CDC Investigates Cases Of Rare Neurological 'Mystery Illness' In Kids

 "There is a lot we don't know about AFM," Messonnier said during a teleconference for reporters.
 "I am frustrated that despite all of our efforts, we haven't been able to identify the cause of this mystery illness."

-The average age of children is about 4, she said, and 90 percent of cases the CDC has been studying since 2014 have involved children 18 or younger.
+The average age of the children is about 4, she said, and 90 percent of cases the CDC has been studying since 2014 have involved patients 18 or younger.

 Messonnier said scientists don't fully understand the long-term consequences of the illness: "We know that some patients diagnosed with AFM have recovered quickly and some continue to have paralysis and require ongoing care."

-Since the condition was first recognized by CDC in 2014, the agency has confirmed 362 cases.
+Since the condition was first recognized by CDC in 2014, the agency has confirmed 386 cases through Oct.
+16, mostly in children.
 AFM appears to be seasonal, occurring mostly in the late summer and fall, but appears in greater numbers every other year.

 The number of cases in 2018 is on track to match a similar number of cases in 2014 and 2016.
 But Messonnier cautioned that it would be "premature" to be confident that this year will be the same as the earlier years.